JetBrains-Research/DeepBugsPlugin/README.md

 ## Requirements
 Currently available only for a 64-bit JVM.

-DeepBugsPlugin requires models files, which would be suggested to download when the plugin is launched for the first time.
+DeepBugsPlugin requires models files to perform code analysis.
+It would be suggested to download required files when the plugin is launched for the first time.

 ## Usage
 After the plugin is installed and enabled, code inspections become available.